 Vertigo is the sensation that the environment is spinning around relative to oneself (objective vertigo) or vice versa (subjective vertigo).
 The term is sometimes used erroneously to mean any form of dizziness.
 True vertigo is described as a rotary sensation of the patient or surroundings, and is often of vestibular origin.
 Vertigo may result from diseases of the inner ear or disturbances of the vestibular centers or pathways in the central nervous system (e.g., Meniere disease, arteriosclerosis of cerebral vessels, brain lesion, head injury, motion sickness, or large and rapid variations in barometric pressure).
 Depending on the underlying cause/condition, it may be associated with nausea and vomiting, or accompanied by other symptoms and signs (e.g., headaches and visual symptoms).
 Most causes of vertigo are peripheral and non-life-threatening.
 However, those few central causes (vascular and neoplastic) are emergencies that should not be overlooked.

-Can be categorized into 4 subgroups: vertigo, presyncope, disequilibrium, and lightheadedness (or nonspecific dizziness).
-The most common causes of dizziness in primary care settings are benign paroxysmal positional vertigo (vertigo caused by the presence of a canalith in the vestibular apparatus), Meniere disease, and acute vestibular neuronitis.
+Patients may use the term dizziness to describe vertigo, presyncope, disequilibrium and lightheadedness (or nonspecific dizziness).
+The most common causes of dizziness in primary care settings are benign paroxysmal positional vertigo (vertigo caused by the presence of a canalith in the vestibular apparatus), Meniere disease, and acute vestibular neuritis (vestibular neuronitis).
 These all present with vertigo symptoms.

 A peripheral vestibular disorder characterized by sudden-onset, severe attacks of vertigo usually lasting <30 seconds and precipitated by specific head movements (e.g., looking up or bending down, getting up, turning the head, or rolling over to one side in bed).
-Diagnosis is clinical with key diagnostic factors including episodic vertigo (repeated attacks over days, weeks, or months), absence of associated symptoms, normal neurologic exam, positive Dix-Hallpike maneuver (posterior canal BPPV) or supine lateral head turn (lateral canal BPPV), and normal otologic exam.
+Diagnosis is clinical with other key diagnostic factors including episodic vertigo (repeated attacks over days, weeks, or months), absence of associated neurologic or otologic symptoms, normal neurologic exam, and positive Dix-Hallpike maneuver (posterior canal BPPV) or supine lateral head turn (lateral canal BPPV).

 An inflammatory condition, which affects the labyrinth in the cochlea and vestibular system of the inner ear.
 Viral labyrinthitis is typically associated with a preceding upper respiratory tract infection.
 Other etiologic viral agents include varicella zoster virus, cytomegalovirus, mumps, measles, rubella, and HIV.
 Bacterial labyrinthitis is associated with acute or chronic otitis media, meningitis, and cholesteatoma.
 Labyrinthitis may also manifest in certain autoimmune conditions (e.g., Cogan syndrome or Behcet disease).
-Symptoms include varying degrees of hearing loss, vertigo, and disequilibrium (problems with balance), and there may be associated tinnitus.
-Most acute episodes are short-lived and self-limited, and treatment is symptomatic and primarily involves the use of vestibular suppressants and antiemetics.
+Patients typically present with severe room-spinning vertigo and associated nausea and vomiting.
+They may have unilateral hearing loss and tinnitus.
+Most acute episodes are short-lived and self-limited.

 A common cause of vertigo and the most common cause of spontaneous episodic vertigo.
 It affects approximately 10% of patients with migraine.
 Symptoms include spontaneous and positional vertigo, head motion vertigo/dizziness and ataxia, all of variable duration, ranging from seconds to days, and independent of migraine associated headache.
 Photophobia, phonophobia, or aura may be diagnostic symptoms.
 Management is similar to the recommended treatment of migraine headaches, and includes dietary and lifestyle modifications, and prophylactic therapies (beta blockers, calcium channel blockers, and tricyclic antidepressants).

-Vestibular neuritis (vestibular neuronitis) is an acute peripheral vestibulopathy due to reactivation of a viral infection, most commonly herpes simplex virus, which affects the vestibular ganglion, vestibular nerve, labyrinth, or a combination of these sites.
-Early diagnosis is important because there may be long-term functional impairment if untreated.
-Early treatment with corticosteroids has been shown to accelerate recovery of vestibular function and, if within 3 days of onset of symptoms, may shorten the attack.
+A common cause of unilateral peripheral vestibular loss, vestibular neuritis (vestibular neuronitis) is an acute peripheral vestibulopathy due to reactivation of a viral infection, most commonly herpes simplex virus.
+It affects the vestibular ganglion, vestibular nerve, labyrinth, or a combination of these sites.

 Typically, occurs as a result of blunt head trauma such as a fall, an assault, or a motor vehicle accident.
 Presenting symptoms may be of a traumatic perilymphatic fistula or post-traumatic Meniere disease.
 Patients may complain of vertigo, disequilibrium, tinnitus, pressure, headache, and diplopia.
 Other causes are postsurgical (middle-ear surgery, cochlear implantation) and diving.
 Superior semicircular canal dehiscence should be differentiated from post-traumatic vertigo; it is characterized by episodes of vertigo associated with loud sounds and/or altered middle-ear pressure.

-Intracranial tumors and acoustic neuromas may present with vertigo, as well as other symptoms such as signs of intracranial pressure (e.g., headache, altered mental status, nausea, and/or vomiting) and gait abnormality.
+Intracranial tumors and vestibular schwannomas may present with vertigo, as well as other symptoms such as signs of intracranial pressure (e.g., headache, altered mental status, nausea, and/or vomiting) and gait abnormality.
 Cranial nerve deficits may also manifest.
-Neuroimaging with CT/MRI is essential.
+Neuroimaging with computed tomography/magnetic resonance imaging is essential.